JuliaManifolds/Manifolds.jl/docs/src/tutorials/working-in-charts.md

     0.3284565916319668

-The volume density is a scalar, so represent it by coloring the geodesic according to the volume density computed for scaled initial velocities $tX$.
+The volume density is a scalar, so we can represent it by coloring the geodesic according to the volume density computed for scaled initial velocities $tX$.

 ``` julia